-The Secrets of Leveling Up Junior Engineers
+The Secrets For Mentoring Junior Software Engineers

 It’s not easy to find and retain skilled senior engineers, and research suggests that direct replacement can cost as much as 50 percent of their annual salary.
 But with the right amount of support and training, organizations can get junior developers to contribute higher quality code.

 Many companies use mentors as part of their onboarding process for all new hires.
 At my previous job, we assigned a “buddy” to each new employee.
 The “buddy” was usually a senior developer who could provide technical mentorship, help the new team member get up to speed with the codebase and answer their process-related questions.

 A 2006 Sun Microsystems study reveals that mentorship can be beneficial for both parties.
 Out of the 1,000 employees who participated, researchers found that mentors were promoted six times more often than those not in the program, and mentees were promoted five times more often than those not in the program.
 They also found that retention rates were much higher for mentees (72 percent) and mentors (69 percent) than for employees who did not participate in the mentoring program.